Hazel-1212/FPGA_prj/README.md

 # FPGA_prj
+Course: 113-2 Digital Lab.
+Objective:
-For 113-2 Digital Lab.
-Practice building circuits with Verilog.
+1.Practice building circuits with Verilog.

+2.Implement the circuit to the hardware Nexys4 DDR.